Skip to main content

 Philippines: Millions of children at risk as country braces for potential devastation from Super Typhoon Mangkhut

-Save the Children deploying emergency response team to affected area
+Save the Children is deploying an emergency response team to the affected area

 Communities in northern parts of the Filipino island of Luzon are preparing for heavy rains, flooding and landslides as they await the arrival of Super Typhoon Mangkhut, the most powerful storm of 2018—which could affect millions of children.